aliihsan42/binance-spot-bollinger-calculator/README.md

 1- Download "bollinger_band.py"
 </br>
-2- Add "import bollinger_band" to the beginning of the your code page
+2- Add 'import bollinger_band' to the beginning of the your code page
 </br>
 3- You can call Bollinger data in your page as follows.
 </br>